 The academic part of the Student Support System consists of the Study Advisor and the Academic Advisors.
 Both form an important link with students, administration, instructors and procedures.
 They play a key role in the College, making sure LUC is not an anonymous organisation.
 Rather, LUC aims to be an organisation which forges a highly individualised study environment.
 Students require different levels of study advice over the course of their academic programme, because of being at a different stage of intellectual development; encountering academic obstacles; changing their academic goals; and because of personal difficulties which affect their academic programme.

 The Leiden Study System is executed by the Study Advisor, and finally she also advices students with a physical or learning disability.
 As for all parts of the Student Support System, trust and confidentiality are essential.
 Students are encouraged to contact the Study Advisor themselves when they need advice.
-The Study Advisor can be contacted via email: email@example.com.
-Her office is in 4.45, students can attend office hours or make an appointment
+The Study Advisor can be contacted via email: firstname.lastname@example.org.
+Their office is in 4.45, students can attend office hours or make an appointment here.

-There are 25 academic advisors at LUC who are all appointed as academic staff.
+There are approximately 25 academic advisors at LUC who are all appointed as academic staff.
 They are well versed in the academic programme and can advise students through the choices they have to make.
 In order to support students optimally in all stages of their studies at LUC, we distinguish between First Year Academic Advisors and Major Academic Advisors.
 These can be the same academics, but the focus of their advice differs.

 First Year Academic Advisor

 Upon arrival students are assigned to a First Year Academic Advisor who will assist the students in making the transfer to an academic and demanding environment, they can help with decisions concerning for example the choice of major and minor, going on exchange, but also on study skills.
 There are several individual and group meetings per academic year.
 Students are also encouraged to contact their Academic Advisor early on if they have worries, doubts or concerns about their studies.